netlify/open-api/README.md

 	$ make node
 	```

 The `swagger-codegen` generates an entire module in the `node` folder.
-You can publish ne versions of this client from that folder with `npm publish`.
+You can publish new versions of the client from that folder with `npm publish`.

 ## Explore API